julzaza/wildwitchherbs/_posts/2025-07-13-witchy-plants-to-grow-indoors.md

   - spellwork
 ---

-# Witchy Plants to Grow Indoors

-Not all witches have acres of wild forest or sprawling gardens—but a witch’s green magic doesn’t need to stop at the front door.
+Not all witches have acres of wild forest or sprawling gardens and that's ok.

 A well-tended **windowsill**, **shelf**, or **sunny corner** can become a sacred indoor garden, rich with spellwork, folklore, and life.
 The right houseplants do more than cleanse the air—they protect, bless, banish, attract, and guide.